secretstartups/handbook/hiring/referral-operations/index.html.md

 #### Referral Rejection Notifications

-In the event that a *Referral* is rejected based on their location factor per our [outbound recruiting model](https://about.gitlab.com/jobs/faq/#gitlabs-outbound-recruiting-model), then the following steps will need to be taken by the requisition's **Recruiter**:
+In the event that a *Referral* is rejected based on their location factor the following steps will need to be taken by the requisition's **Recruiter**:

 1. Send the rejection email to the candidate via Greenhouse using the `Referral Declined - Not ELF` template.
 1. Search for the **closed** referral submission Issue for the respective candidate and add the following comment: